canonical/subiquity/doc/reference/autoinstall-reference.rst

         enp0s31f6:
           dhcp6: true

-Note that because of a bug, the version of Subiquity released with 20.04 GA forces you to write this with an extra ``network:`` key like so:
+Note that in the 20.04 GA release of Subiquity, the behaviour is slightly different and requires you to write this with an extra ``network:`` key, like
+so:

 .. code-block:: yaml